sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

   # Face-to-Face Technical Round
-   - This round is really unpredictable and depends on company and moreover a particular interview panel.
+   - This round is really unpredictable and depends on company to company and moreover on a particular interview panel.
    - Majority of questions are asked from the language of your choice, DBMS, SQL Queries and the projects that you have done.
    - Computer Organistaion & Networking questions can also be asked but are rare.
 You cannot skip these.